Best Sustainability Degrees

 To address the climate change crisis and meet Paris Climate Agreement targets, societies across the world must work to decarbonize the global economy.
 Shifting to a greener economy can also generate many new jobs.

-The Bureau of Labor Statistics (BLS) considers a job "green" if it either makes production processes more environmentally friendly or produces goods or services that conserve natural resources or benefit the environment.
-The BLS projects above-average job growth for green career paths such as environmental engineering technologist or technician, environmental scientist, and environmental specialist between 2019-2029.
+The Bureau of Labor Statistics (BLS) considers a job “green” if it either makes production processes more environmentally friendly or produces goods or services that conserve natural resources or benefit the environment.
+The BLS projects above-average job growth for green career paths such as environmental scientist and environmental specialist between 2023-2033.

 This guide covers important information about the best sustainability degrees and potential careers for graduates.